 As part of our continued professional development we participate in courses and exam board training at both county and national level to ensure we are up to date with the most recent innovations, good practice and curriculum developments, which are then cascaded across the department.
 Many of us also work as examiners, which gives us an invaluable insight into the assessment process and of the broader teaching and learning requirements of our subject.

 Located in the midst of our department is our fantastic library and resource centre, equipped with approximately 10,000 books – ensuring students always have something to read!
 We work closely with Leicestershire Creative Learning Services and with our excellent, experienced librarians to regularly review and replenish our books.
 All of our department are, of course, avid readers who enjoy reading widely to enable us to recommend books to our students.
 It is one of our priorities, and a government initiative, to encourage young people to read for pleasure and we believe our wealth of reading material, our enthusiasm and love of reading enable us to do this.

-Enrichment activities that we endeavour to offer include: trips to the theatre, touring theatre performances, author visits and book talking (organised in conjunction with our librarians), competitions and creative writing workshops.
+Enrichment activities that we endeavour to offer include: trips to the theatre, touring theatre performances, BBC Young Reporter, author visits and book talking (organised in conjunction with our librarians), competitions and creative writing workshops.

 We strive for all of our English students to flourish into independent and resilient young people who are proud of their achievements and ambitious to reach their full potential.
 Above all, we hope that students will be enthusiastic about, and enjoy, their English studies at The Market Bosworth School.

 Click here to view the English Curriculum Overview and Intent